arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/gfx-guide/gfx-guide.md

 - `#define YELLOW 0xFFE0`

 Then use it anywhere in the code for coloring, such as:
+- `fillScreen(YELLOW)` - sets the background color for the display.
 - `drawPixel(x, y, YELLOW)` - color a single pixel.
 - `setTextColor(YELLOW)` - color the text.
 - `fillRect(x, y, width, height, YELLOW)` color a rectangle.